Pastries & Cakes

 Please let us know at the time of the order if you’d like a custom message (depending on the type of cake, it will be either directly on the cake or on a thin chocolate square).

-Tarts are also available in large size (3-4 servings, 6 servings): lemon tart (with or without meringue), Earl Grey ganache tart, fruit tart (with seasonal fruits).
-Notice: 48 hours.
+Tarts are also available in large size (3-4 servings, 6 servings): amadine (pear, almond cream and chocolate), lemon tart (with or without meringue), Earl Grey ganache tart, fruit tart (with seasonal fruits).
+Notice: 4 days.

 Coffee, Tea and Hot Chocolate:

-We serve brewed coffee, espressos and americanos ($2 tax included) and lattes, capuccinos…
+We serve brewed coffee, espressos and americanos and lattes, cappuccinos…

 For tea, we chose an exceptionnal French/Russian brand: Kusmi.
-More information about our selection here ($2.25 tax included per tea bag).
+More information about our selection here.

-Café-Croissant (all day): $4.50 (coffee or tea + plain or chocolate or almond croissant)
+Café-Croissant (all daym Monday to Friday): $4.50 (coffee or tea + plain or chocolate or almond croissant)

 In the store we have typical French bakery fare: croissants (all made with butter only: plain, chocolate, double baked almond and double baked almond chocolate), quiches, chocolate mousses, macarons, canelés, etc.